 Meredith is part of the 2019 Distribution Packaging Internship Program.
 She is a rising junior from Virginia Beach, VA.
 She is now working as an ISTA certified lab technician and is investigating the effect of material handling on unit load containment force.

-The Center for Packaging and Unit Load Design Spring 2019 newsletter is now finished and posted to the About Us section of our website.
+The Center for Packaging and Unit Load Design’s Summer 2019 newsletter is now finished and posted to the About Us section of our website.

-Please enjoy and feel free to share CPULD’s Spring 2019 newsletter!
+Please enjoy and feel free to share CPULD’s Summer 2019 newsletter!

 THEME: iPackage – Global trends of emerging packaging technology.

 WHERE: Squires building, Old Dominion Ballroom, Virginia Tech – Blacksburg, VA

 WHAT: Packaging Jamboree is an annual conference that rotates between universities around the U.S. that have packaging programs.
 It is a three-day, student-led event filled with educational, networking, and professional development opportunities for students and industry professionals.
 The theme for this year is “iPackage”-Global trends of emerging packaging technology.
 As the world shifts to the realization of an autonomous economy, companies are noticing this trend and implementing them in their own style.

 WHO: A wide array of packaging students and industry professionals from different sectors of the packaging industry.

 Do not miss the August 1, 2019 deadline!
 Our lab’s are qualified to conduct Amazon package testing and the Amazon FFP testing.
 We can help you become a vendor that meets Amazon’s FFP certification program!